LukeShortCloud/rootpages/src/programming/python.rst

             self.<VARIABLE1> = <VARIABLE1>
             self.<VARIABLE2> = <VARIABLE2>

 Methods are assumed to be passed the ``self`` variable to work with data from the object itself.
 If the method is generic in nature is can be marked as a static method as to not require ``self``.
 Class objects can be passed using ``cls`` if other class variables or methods need to be executed.
+Class and static methods should be defined by setting the relevant decorator above the method definition.

 Method examples: